About

 But things aren’t as they appear.
 Instead of being a true historical marker, the sign is a remnant from a 1998 art project called Gothenburg Haunts by artist Thomas Liljenberg.
 He placed signs all over Gothenburg that mixed truths about the city’s history with fictional stories.
 Through this project, Liljenberg aimed to inspire creativity and encourage a more imaginative view of the city.

-The “tall, headless man” mentioned on the plaque probably refers to American astronomer Percival Lowelleven though it mistakenly calls him Arthur (a potential intentional twist by the artist).
-Lowell once claimed he discovered canals on Mars, thinking they were constructed by an advanced civilization, but this idea was later proven to be an optical illusion.
+The "tall, headless man" mentioned on the plaque probably refers to American astronomer Percival Lowell, even though it mistakenly calls him Arthur (a potential intentional twist by the artist).
+Lowell famously speculated that canals he observed on Mars were built by an advanced civilization, a theory later debunked as an optical illusion.

 Although Liljenberg's art project was intended to be temporary, the faux plaque on the Keyhole House has remained over the years.
 The artist is pleased that his work is still welcomed, creating a blend of myth and reality.